Sanjay-nithin/Test-Lapatisseriex/README.md

 # La Patisserie

-Delicious pastries, cakes, and treats — ordered in a few taps and delivered with care.
+Delicious pastries, cakes, and treats — ordered in a few t## For the La Patisserie team

+If you're looking for logo/static asset info used in emails and on the site, see `backend/public/README.md`.

+### WebSocket / Real-time Updates

+The admin dashboard uses WebSocket connections to receive real-time order notifications.
+If WebSocket connections are not working in production:

+- **Quick Fix**: See [WEBSOCKET_QUICK_FIX.md](./WEBSOCKET_QUICK_FIX.md) for immediate troubleshooting
+- **Detailed Guide**: See [WEBSOCKET_DEPLOYMENT_GUIDE.md](./WEBSOCKET_DEPLOYMENT_GUIDE.md) for complete setup and troubleshooting

+These guides cover Render-specific configuration, environment variables, and common issues. and delivered with care.

 Last updated: November 12, 2025